 Rummana Campsite is where I stayed in Dana Nature Reserve in the mountains.
 Both the nature reserve and the drive up there were absolutely beautiful!
 You cannot park your car near the camps as it is inside the nature reserve, but you can leave it at the visitor center.
 The staff of the campsite will pick you up from there.

 Day 6: Petra, the Rose City

 Finally, the site of what Jordan is best known for – Petra the Rose City.
 The Nabatean ancient city Petra has become the ultimate symbol of Jordan, and it’s really no surprise why – everything there was majestic.
-It looked like I was in a set of an Indiana Jones movie!
-Well, actually, I wasn’t too far off – Indiana Jones and The Last Crusade WAS filmed here!
+It looked like I was on a set of an Indiana Jones movie!
+Well, actually, I wasn’t too far off – Indiana Jones and The Last Crusade were filmed here!